Try to find out as much as you can about your condition so you can understand and learn how to manage it.

 What Information Is Needed?

-It is important that any person with epilepsy (whether newly diagnosed or a long term client) has current and relevant information about a broad range of things including:
+It is important that any person with epilepsy (whether newly diagnosed or a long term) has current and relevant information about a broad range of things including:

 - their type of epilepsy